ICE train at Berlin Hbf

 EuroNight sleeper train from Berlin to Budapest

 The Berlin to Budapest sleeper train Metropol, boarding at Berlin Hbf.
-More information about this train.
+More about this sleeper train.

 Sleeper compartment in the Hungarian sleeping-car from Budapest to Berlin 6-berth couchettes on train to Budapest